Updated on December 15, 2020, at 3:00 pm

 - In the first descriptive studies from China, an average of one week elapsed between the onset of the first symptoms and admission to the hospital in the disease phase.
 At this stage, the symptoms combine fever, cough, chest pains and respiratory discomfort.
 The performance of a chest scanner almost always shows pneumonia affecting both lungs.
-Other clinical signs have been described since the first studies: signs of involvement of the central nervous system, expressed in particular in elderly people in the form of disorientation; sudden loss of taste and/or smell, events which occur in 30 to 50% of infected adults and which are very predictive of the diagnosis of Covid-19.
+Other clinical signs have been described since the first studies: signs of involvement of the central nervous system, expressed in particular in elderly people in the form of disorientation; loss of taste and/or smell, which occur in 30 to 50% of infected adults, with a predominance in women, is very predictive of the diagnosis of Covid-19.

 - The severity of clinical signs requires that approximately 20% of patients remain in hospital and 5% require admission to intensive care.
-The most serious forms are observed mainly in people who are vulnerable because of their age (over 70) or associated diseases.
+The most serious forms are observed mainly in people who are vulnerable because of their age (over 70) or associated diseases, in particular obesity.

 - Specific observational studies (such as the one carried out on passengers on the Diamond Princess cruise ship) as well as modeling work have shown that the infection can be asymptomatic or paucisymptomatic (causing little or no clinical manifestations) in 30 to 60% of infected individuals, especially in young children (under 12).

 Most of the initially described cases concerned people who had been to a market selling live animals.
 The leading hypothesis is therefore that the virus is a zoonosis (a disease transmitted by animals).
 Human-to-human transmission was established later and it is estimated that, in the absence of control and prevention measures, each patient infects between 2 and 3 people.